vectart/moonraker/README.md

 ### Latest version

-The current version of Moonraker is 0.2.0.
+The current version of Moonraker is 0.3.0.
 Recent changes include:
-* Locator types can be configured per element:
-    - Instead of just using css selectors you can optionally specify which locator type to use when you set your elements in a page/component object.
-    - E.G - `this.element('//a/b/c', 'xpath');`.
-If no locator type is supplied the current default of 'css' is used.
-All of [Selenium's locator](https://code.google.com/p/selenium/source/browse/javascript/webdriver/locators.js#212) types are supported.
-    - Note - The `link(linkText)` page object method has now been removed as this change has made it redundant.
+* I18n support.
+Features / steps can be written in any language Yadda supports.
+* Moonraker report translations are also supported.
-* Readme was kindly translated to French by [poum](https://github.com/poum).
+* French translations (updated readme, i18n examples & report translations) kindly provided by [poum](https://github.com/poum).

 ### Install